-Smokin’ Chipotle Black Bean Dip and Oil-Free Butternut Squash Chips are NOT your average chip and dip combo!
+Chipotle Black Bean Dip and Oil-Free Butternut Squash Chips is NOT your average chip and dip combo!
 The dip has Greek yogurt goodness and the butternut squash chips get deliciously crunchy without oil for a wholesome, healthful snack!

 The secret to making these lighter-than-air chips is as easy as turning on your microwave.
 Okay, maybe not THAT easy, but they’re pretty easy.
 You’ll need to do some prep work before microwaving.

 I started to make these chips using the technique from A Couple Cooks.
-I finished the blanching process, had the oven preheating and was getting ready to bake them.
+I finished the blanching process and had the oven preheating.

-As I worked, it occurred to me how I enjoyed making my own guilt and fat-free microwave potato chips when I lived in that little apartment in Milwaukee.
+As I worked, it occurred to me how I enjoyed making my own guilt and fat-free microwave potato chips when I lived in my little apartment in Milwaukee.
 So, I decided to try using the microwave on these butternut squash chips.

-Although it worked to microwave the slices on a paper towel-lined microwave-safe plate, it worked best on my microwave bacon rack.
-(Not an affiliate link.)
+- Although it worked to microwave the slices on a paper towel-lined microwave-safe plate, it worked best on my microwave bacon rack.

 Although it will take some time to get all the chips done, you don’t have to watch them closely.
 You can set the microwave and go off and do other things.